kubernetes/kubernetes/staging/src/k8s.io/metrics/IMPLEMENTATIONS.md

   They are listed here for convenience.***

  - [KEDA](https://github.com/kedacore/keda).
 A Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes.

+- [New Relic Metrics Adapter](https://github.com/newrelic/newrelic-k8s-metrics-adapter).
+Implementation of the external metrics provider.
+It provides the capability to autoscale the cluster using New Relic telemetry data like infrastucture services or applications.
+More information [here](https://docs.newrelic.com/docs/kubernetes-pixie/kubernetes-integration/newrelic-hpa-metrics-adapter/newrelic-metrics-adapter/).